-Independent studies show that of the energy the sauna heater consumes, all the thermal energy of the house will benefit.
-This means that the house's thermostat-controlled heating radiators gets a break, which saves the same amount of energy as the sauna consumes.
-If the sauna is placed in a corner against the exterior walls, the house also gets an additional insulation that saves up to 500 kWh per year.
-When positioning against a corner, you also save the cost of external upholstery of two walls.
+Independent studies show that of the energy the sauna heater consumes, all the thermal energy benefits the house.
+This means that the house's thermostat controlled heating radiators get a break, which saves the same amount of energy as the sauna consumes.
+If the sauna is placed in a corner against the exterior walls, the house also gets additional insulation that saves up to 500 kWh per year.
+When positioning against a corner, you also save the cost of external cladding of two walls.